Year of the Four Roman Emperors

 More unexpected still was the effect produced at Brixellum by the news of the battle.
 Otho was still in command of a formidable force: the Dalmatian legions had already reached Aquileia and the spirit of his soldiers and their officers was unbroken.
 But he was resolved to accept the verdict of the battle that his own impatience had hastened.
 In a dignified speech he bade farewell to those about him, and then retiring to rest slept soundly for some hours.

 Early in the morning he stabbed himself in the heart with a dagger, which he had concealed under his pillow, and died as his attendants entered the tent.
 His funeral was celebrated at once, as he had wished, and not a few of his soldiers followed their master's example by killing themselves at his pyre.
-A plain tomb was erected in his honour at Brixellum, with the simple inscription Diis Manibus Marci Othonis.
+A plain tomb was erected in his honor at Brixellum, with the simple inscription Diis Manibus Marci Othonis.

 He was just thirty-seven at the time of his death, and had reigned just three months.